 - Retain and support local and rural schools.

-- Better and safer transport to rural schools.
+- Better and safer transport services to rural schools.

-- Incorporate environmental education into the core curriculum at all levels.
+- Incorporate ecological sustainability into the core curriculum at all levels.

 - More funding for Maori language, immersion and bilingual programmes.